seanmorris/pib/README.md

 php-node.wasm   # binary php-wasm
 ```

+### Packaging files

+Use the `PRELOAD_ASSETS` key in your `.php-wasm-rc` file to define a list of files and directories to include by default.

+These files will be available under `/preload` in the final package.

 #### .php-wasm-rc

 You can also create a `.php-wasm-rc` file in this directory to customize the build.